efrec/small_teams/how-to-tweak.md

 > **Important**
 >
 > When playing in a public lobby, make sure the players actually want to play with mods.
 Not everyone does, and not everyone can be convinced.
+>
-In addition, you will need to be the lobby boss to be able to set modoptions and/or apply tweaks.
+> Also, you will need to be the lobby boss to set modoptions and/or apply tweaks in multiplayer.

 ## Tweakunits: Make specific changes to specific units